taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 ## Environment setup
 As it is vanilla implementation of the latent dirichlet allocation technique with everything built from scratch.
-- `Setup the environment using requirements.txt`
+- Setup the environment using `requirements.txt` through command `pip install -r requirements.txt`
 - `Put your data in /data/input-data.txt`
 - Execute the first notebook `prepare-data.ipynb` to transform the data into integer encoding
 - Execute the main notebook `LDA-collapsed-gibbs-sampling.ipynb` to get results